-Provide a detailed description that explains what efforts are being made, or will be made, to ensure the long-term fiscal and programmatic sustainability of the project and program.
+Provide a detailed description explaining what efforts made, or to be made, to ensure the longterm fiscal and programmatic sustainability of the project and program.
 The applicant must detail how the project will be funded in future years if S.T.O.P.
 VAWA funding declines or is not available.